-The SAMCODES, the South African Mineral Reporting Codes, set out the minimum standards, recommendations and guidelines for the Public Reporting of mineral related issues in South Africa.
-They currently comprise three Codes, two Guideline documents and an affiliated National Standard:
+The SAMCODES, the South African Mineral Reporting Codes, set out the minimum standards, recommendations, and guidelines for the Public Reporting of mineral related issues in South Africa.
+They currently comprise three Codes, two Guideline documents and various affiliated standards and Codes of Practice / Best Practice Guidelines:

 - SAMREC: The South African Code for the Reporting of Exploration Results, Mineral Resources and Mineral Reserves